MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Invoicing.md

 - Allocate and fulfill items.

 This manual is designed to give you an understanding of how to use the features of Invoicing, and how it integrates with the Microsoft Dynamics GP system.

 To make best use of Invoicing, you should be familiar with systemwide features described in the System User’s Guide, the System Setup Guide, and the System Administrator’s Guide.

 Some features described in the documentation are optional and can be purchased through your Microsoft Dynamics GP partner.

-To view information about the release of Microsoft Dynamics GP that you’re using and which modules or features you are registered to use, choose Help
-\>\> About Microsoft Dynamics GP.
+To view information about the release of Microsoft Dynamics GP that you’re using and which modules or features you are registered to use, choose Help \>\> About Microsoft Dynamics GP.

 The manual is divided into the following parts:

 - *Part 1, Setup*, introduces Invoicing and gives detailed instructions on how to set it up.

 - *Part 2, Transaction entry*, explains how to enter and edit invoices and returns and how to print an invoice or return.
 It also explains how to post Invoicing transactions.

 - *Part 3, Transaction activity*, includes information that will help manage your invoicing documents once they are entered.

 - *Part 4, Inquiries, reports, and utilities*, describes how to use inquiries and reports to analyze your invoicing activity and explains procedures you can use to clear historical data.

 ## Part 1: Setup

 This part of the documentation includes information that will help you set up Invoicing.
 The setup procedures generally need to be completed once, but you can refer to this information at other times for instructions on modifying or viewing existing entries.

 The following information is discussed:

 - *Chapter 1, “Setup overview,”* lists the setup tasks you need to complete in other modules and explains the setup process.

 - *Chapter 2, “Module setup,”* provides instructions for setting up the Invoicing module.

 ### Chapter 1: Setup overview

 Use this information to learn about and set up Invoicing.
-The setup procedures are organized in an order that will ensure Invoicing is set up properly.
+The setup rocedures are organized in an order that will ensure Invoicing is set up properly.

 Setup information is divided into the following sections: